-Reworked Charges In Chicago Cite Another R. Kelly Accuser
+Reworked charges in Chicago cite another R. Kelly accuser

-CHICAGO (AP) — An updated federal indictment against R. Kelly filed Friday in Chicago includes sex abuse allegations involving a new accuser, adding to the jailed singer’s mounting legal challenges across three states.
+CHICAGO (AP) — An updated federal indictment against R. Kelly unsealed Friday in Chicago includes sex abuse allegations involving a new accuser, adding to the jailed singer’s mounting legal challenges across three states.

-The 26-page superseding indictment does not add more charges against Kelly.
-It includes multiple counts of child pornography, much like the original July indictment.
+The 13-count superseding indictment doesn’t add more charges against Kelly.
+It includes multiple counts of child pornography and isn’t substantially different from the original July indictment, which also had 13 counts.

-The filing refers to the new accuser as “Minor 6” but no longer includes any reference to a “Minor 2.
-That means there are still a total of five alleged victims in the Chicago federal case.
+What’s new in the filing is a reference to an accuser called “Minor 6.”
+But the indictment no longer includes any reference to a “Minor 2,” meaning there are still a total of five alleged victims in the Chicago federal case.

 Kelly, 53, will be arraigned under the reworked indictment.
 That could happen March 5, a date set previously for a status hearing.
 The trial date remains April 27, though that will likely be pushed to later this year.